atamano/graphql-resolver-optimization/README.md

 }
 ```

-This query trigger only 1 API call:
+This query should trigger only 1 API call:

 ```
 /users/2/cars